 Toy-rific Toys for Every Dog's Play Style

-One of the perks of being stuck inside is that we get to spend more quality time with our dogs.
-Extra walks, extra training sessions and extra play time.
-Yay!
-As you may have noticed, your dog has a unique personality and a unique play style too.
+As you may have already noticed, your dog has a unique personality and a unique play style too.
 Different play styles often call for different toys.
 One pup might love a good chase and tug-o-war while the other might be ball obsessed and pounce on anything that squeaks.
 If you can de-code what your dog’s play style is, you can pinpoint the toys they will like and make the most of your play time.

 To discover your dog’s play style, you can do one (or two) of two things: